Adventure Collective Journal

 What to Bring

-Closed-toe hiking or trail shoesEssential
+Closed-toe trail shoesEssential

-Swimsuit and quick-dry clothingEssential
+Swimsuit & quick-dry towelEssential

 Common Questions